A Systematic Review and Meta-Analysis of the Physical Health of Young People on Child & Adolescent Mental Health Inpatient Units

-We are carrying out a systematic review, to assess the physical health and cardiometabolic risk factors of young people receiving treatment from specialist child and adolescent inpatient mental health units
+We carried out a systematic review, to assess the physical health and cardiometabolic risk factors of young people receiving treatment from specialist child and adolescent inpatient mental health units.

-The review aims to answer the following questions:
+The review aimed to answer the following questions:

 - What is the physical health like of young people on child and adolescent mental health inpatient units?